Low arousal theory: Antisocial personality disorder

 Antisocial personality disorder (ASPD) is characterized by repeated deceitfulness, impulsivity, irritability, and aggressiveness since 15 years old.
 Persons diagnosed with this disorder often score low on fear conditioning.
 The lack of the empathy associated with ASPD is thought to be linked to the low arousal theory.
 A study conducted showed that people diagnosed with ASPD showed less physiological arousal to pictures of people crying than people who were not.
 ADHD is often a precursor for ASPD.
 ADHD often co-occurs with conduct disorders 30–50% of the time; this can lead to the development of aggressive behavior which projects a higher likelihood of a person developing ASPD.

 Noise and performance

-ADHD is related to an incorrectly functioning dopamine system.
+ADHD is related to a dysregulated dopamine system.
 In a study, the best performance was exhibited when stimuli caused a certain amount of psychological arousal.
 When using sound to help brain function, also known as stochastic resonance, it was found that significantly more noise is required to improve the performance of those with ADHD, since they have less dopamine (hypodopaminergia).